HL7-DaVinci/drug-formulary-ri/README.md

 ## Deployment

-This app is automatically deployed to [
-Logica Health](https://www.logicahealth.org/solutions/fhir-sandbox/) with any change to the `master` branch.
+This app is automatically deployed to <https://drug-formulary-ri.davinci.hl7.org/> with any change to the `master` branch.

 ## Testing